State and Local Policy Database

 Building Energy Code Compliance and EnforcementList All

-We could not find information on the number of full time employees the city staffs to enforce the energy code.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city requires plan reviews, site inspections, and performance testing to verify code compliance.
 We could not find information regarding upfront support for energy code compliance.

 Policies Targeting Existing BuildingsList All